maybebyte/anthesis/dns-sinkhole.md

 You can still circumvent these measures even with firewall rules in place.
-Encrypting outgoing traffic to be later decrypted with something like a Virtual Private Network (VPN), SSH tunnel, or Tor accomplishes this.
+Encrypting outgoing traffic to be later decrypted with something like a Virtual Private Network (VPN), Secure Shell (SSH) tunnel, or Tor accomplishes this.

 [^1]:
     Please note that theoretically nothing prevents the client from